sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 SelectionStrategy is the mechanism in SemanticKernel that determines the next participant.
 By using the SelectionStrategy, we can identify the available agents and guide the LLM by defining the selection rule in natural language.

-In the `ChatAPI` project, navigate to the `/Prompts` folder
+Navigate to the `/Prompts` folder and review the contents of `SelectionStrategy.prompty`

-Create a new file, `SelectionStrategy.prompty`

-Replace the contents of the file with the text below.

 ```text
 Examine RESPONSE and choose the next participant.